Bemidji woman sentenced to 20 years in prison for murder, assault in Red Lake Nation

 to one count of aiding and abetting murder in the second degree and one count of aiding and abetting assault resulting in serious bodily injury.

-Cutbank was sentenced on Tuesday, April 18, before Senior U.S. District Judge Susan Richard Nelson.
-Sumner was sentenced on March 9 to 120 months in prison, and Siewert was sentenced on March 8 to 48 months in prison.
+Cutbank was sentenced on April 18 before Senior U.S. District Judge Susan Richard Nelson.
+Sumner was sentenced on March 9 to 120 months in prison and Siewert was sentenced on March 8 to 48 months in prison.
 Barrett will be sentenced at a later date.

 This case is the result of an investigation conducted by the Red Lake Tribal Police Department, the FBI, the FBI Headwaters Safe Trails Task Force, the Duluth Police Department, the Minnesota Bureau of Criminal Apprehension and the Minnesota Department of Corrections.